ztlhayden/deadheaddesign/src/ServicePageData/WebDesign.md

 Responsive web development is the practice of building a website to ensure it is easily viewed and used on any device or browser.
 This is vital.
 As of 2018, more than half of all web traffic is on mobile phones, increasing every year.
 Simply put, it's impossible to deliver the exact same experience to every user.
 Instead of trying to, we design websites so that as the device changes, the website can respond to those changes.
 This ensures every user gets the absolute best experience they can.

 Ready to get hands-on with your new website?
 We can help you select the perfect CMS for your site.
 If you have an old favorite, such as WordPress or Drupal, we can use that too.
 In some cases, we can develop your new website right on top of the existing content management system.

+Request a free consultation and quote to learn about what we can do for you.